penzance/bootstrap_lti_django/README.md

 pip install -r bootstrap_lti/requirements/local.txt --upgrade

 # note you should be in a virtual env called bootstrap_lti now
-# if not "run workon bootstrap_lti"
+# if not run "workon bootstrap_lti"

 ```
 You will need to obtain a Canvas Integration Token.
 See this url